WPDevelopers/notificationx/docs/types/email_subscription.md

 - `maps_theme` / `subscriptions-res-theme-four` reference a `maps_template_new` template
   that isn't defined in `EmailSubscription.php` itself — verify where it's actually registered before changing/removing it.
-- No dedicated PHPUnit tests for this type were found under `tests/` in this pass.
+- No dedicated PHPUnit tests for this type exist. **Verified:** the free `tests/` suite covers only the factories, migration/upgrader, and REST; none exercise `email_subscription` directly.
-  _TODO: verify_.

 ## Related docs